serv0id/shitstar/README.md

 ## Usage
 Once your account access token has been saved successfully, you are good to go ahead and start using ShitStar for title manifest retrieval.

+## Development
+Most of the .proto schemas for the Android application can be found in the `proto_raw` dir.
+PRs that implement additional functionality are welcome.

 ## ToDo
 * Parse search response
 * Parse manifest response